 Meredith Jacobs is CEO of JWI, a nonprofit with the mission of empowering women leaders and ending violence against women and girls.
-Jacobs is an award-winning parenting columnist and former editor-in-chief of Washington Jewish Week.
-She is the author of The Modern Jewish Mom's Guide to Shabbat: Connect and Celebrate--Bring Your Family Together with the Friday Night Meal (HarperCollins) and co-author, with her daughter Sofie, of the bestselling series of interactive journals, Just Between Us (Chronicle Books) and now co-author with her son Jules, of the new Just Between Us: Mother & Son (Chronicle Books).
+She is an award-winning parenting columnist and former editor-in-chief of Washington Jewish Week.
+She authored The Modern Jewish Mom's Guide to Shabbat: Connect and Celebrate--Bring Your Family Together with the Friday Night Meal (HarperCollins).
+She is the co-creator, with her daughter Sofie, of the Just Between Us journaling series (Chronicle Books), and the co-author of many of the journals in that series.
 Jacobs earned a BA from Haverford College and an MBA from Johns Hopkins University.

-Sofie Jacobs is the Director of Audience Development and Strategic Projects at The Lead, a media company that bridges the fashion and retail industry with the Global Silicon Valley.
-She previously worked in ICM Partners' Theater Literary Department, where she assisted in representing playwrights and stage directors produced both on and off Broadway.
-Along with her mom, Jacobs is the co-author of the Just Between Us series (Chronicle Books).
+Sofie Jacobs is an MBA candidate at Duke University's Fuqua School of Business.
+She previously worked in ICM Partners' Theater Literary Department, where she assisted in representing playwrights and stage directors both on and off Broadway.
+Along with her mom, Jacobs is the co-creator of the Just Between Us journaling series (Chronicle Books), and co-author of many of journals in that series.
 She is a graduate of the University of Michigan and the Columbia Publishing Course.
-She lives within walking distance of a great Trader Joe's in Washington, D.C.

 It all started with the boy with the swoopy hair in Sofie's third-grade math class.
 It was her first ever crush and she had no idea what to do about it—she asked her friends, but they all had conflicting advice (and it didn't help that they were 9 years old).
 At the end of the day, Sofie knew there was only one person she could talk to: her mom.
 But she was nervous and embarrassed to tell her mom about her crush, so she just wrote about it in the journal she used every night, instead.
 One day she had an idea—what if she could give her mom her journal, and her mom could read it and write her back?
 That way Sofie could talk to her without any of that awkward face-to-face stuff!
-Sofie told her mom her idea and they loved it, too!
-They picked out a notebook over a piece of chocolate cake, and the journal was born.
+Sofie told her mom her idea and she loved it!
+They picked out a notebook at their local bookstore and began writing in it over a piece of chocolate cake -- and the Just Between Us journaling series was born.

 A mom's perspective